 This tendency has now extended to photoshopping his face onto gifs of scenes from Disney movies; later, this extended to any cartoon character and then even further, to anything that can be readily photoshopped (especially gifs where characters appear normally at first, turn away or hide their face temporarily, and return with Nigel's face).
+They often vary between Uncanny Valley to outright Nightmare Fuel.
 Example.SMASHING!◊

 The Scrappy: Tyler, Eliza's annoying and haughty cousin, who becomes a main character for part of season 3.

 Shane also counts.
 Not only is he a completely unnecessary Satellite Love Interest for Eliza, but the audience is also supposed to like and agree with him despite the fact that he endangered not only himself, but Donnie and Eliza as well, a toddler and a preteen, respectively, and see him as being in the right when his only concern afterward was insulting Eliza, who was understandably furious at his incredibly reckless actions.
 And that's just his first episode.

 Seasonal Rot: From season 3 onward.
 The show starts focusing less on the animals and locales, and more about high jinks that just happen to involve talking to animals and may or may not feature Idiot Ball play.
 For comparison, season 2's "Chimp Off the Old Block" centers on the social structure of chimpanzees, and the show's finale "Eliza Unplugged" in season 5 centers on Eliza struggling to confess her love to a pop star.